SandhyaVasu/SandhyaVasu.github.io/_posts/2026-09-03-comets_bugs.md

 {: .fig-right}
 ![intro](/assets/posts/victory.png)
 Overall, this was an intense exercise that helped me cultivate patience and perseverance.
 The process would be so addictive that at times, I would helplessly be up late at night wrangling with the problem.
 Many times, I would give up hope and feel totally lost.
 Further, I am sure I would have had many subtler learnings from this.
-My sincere gratitude to my advisor, Prof. Karthik, whose one line, "Fix the Java code", kept me ignited throughout this endeavour.
+My sincere gratitude to my advisor, Prof. Karthik, whose one line, **"Why don't you fix the Java source script?"**, kept me ignited throughout this endeavour.